NouraKaddoura/fureverfriends/README.md

     * Open Terminal

-    * Open the project directory and type: bundle install       *(This installs gems you need for the app)
+    * Open the project directory and type: bundle install      -(This installs gems you need for the app)

     * Make sure you have Postgres, if not download from the Postgres website.